-The Health Benefits of Pets for Seniors
+Health Benefits of Pets for Seniors

-Pets bring unconditional love, companionship and entertainment for owners both young and old.
-Particularly for seniors, animal companionship is an effective way of enriching lives and keeping feelings of isolation and loneliness at bay.
-According to Pet Partners, those with animals rank their quality of life significantly higher than those who do not own pets.
+Pets bring unconditional love, companionship, and entertainment for owners both young and old!
+Particularly for seniors, animal companionship is an effective way to enrich lives and keep feelings of isolation and loneliness at bay.
+Below are a few of the key health benefits of pets for seniors!

-Seniors Stay More Active
+Keeps Seniors Active

-One of the biggest concerns family members may have when a loved one moves to a senior living community is how to help them maintain a happy and social life.
+One of the biggest concerns family members may have when a loved one moves to a senior living community is how to help them maintain a happy social life.
 At pet friendly communities like Enlivant, a perfect solution is to encourage your loved one to bring along their beloved four-legged friend.

 Here are 8 ways to help minimize the fall risks in a senior’s home.